pedro-mendonca/GP-Convert-PT-AO90/README.md

 ## Changelog

+### 1.3.1

+* Add Lock icon in to the Variant name in it's read-only.
+* Fix error on Constant setup.
+* Remove dotfiles and rulesets from release.

 ### 1.3.0

 * New read-only mode: Use the new filter `gp_convert_pt_ao90_edit` to optionally disable editing, approval and importing translations in the `pt-ao90` variant.